CCMS-UCSD/GNPSDocumentation/docs/dereplicator.md

 The GitHub repository <https://github.com/ablab/npdtools> provides latest source code and release.

-## Accessing the DEREPLICATOR tools
+## Accessing the DEREPLICATOR tools on GNPS

 The **DEREPLICATOR (VarQuest)**, and **DEREPLICATOR+** are available on GNPS on the [in silico tools page](https://gnps.ucsd.edu/ProteoSAFe/static/gnps-theoretical.jsp).

-## Running the Dereplicator on GNPS
+#### STEP 1: Go to GNPS

-#### Step 1 : Go to [http://gnps.ucsd.edu](https://gnps.ucsd.edu/ProteoSAFe/static/gnps-splash2.jsp), and create/login to your account.
+Go to [http://gnps.ucsd.edu](https://gnps.ucsd.edu/ProteoSAFe/static/gnps-splash2.jsp), and create/login to your account.

+#### STEP 2: Access DEREPLICATOR
-#### Step 2 : Find the "In Silico Tools" box and click on "Browse Tools".
+Find the "In Silico Tools" box and click on "Browse Tools".

 ![img](img/dereplicator/Figure1.png)

-#### Step 3 : Choose either DEREPLICATOR (VarQuest) or DEREPLICATOR+.
+Choose either DEREPLICATOR (VarQuest) or DEREPLICATOR+.

 ![img](img/dereplicator/Figure2.png)

+#### STEP 3: SELECT YOUR FILES
-#### Step 4 : Select/Import a mass spectrometry file
+**Select/Import a mass spectrometry file**:
 The input format accepted are mzML/mzXML/MGF.
 Note that have the option to import an existing GNPS dataset (by clicking on "Share Files") or upload your own data (by clicking on "Upload Files").
 See the corresponding GNPS documentation for FTP upload.

 After getting done with selecting files, click on Finish Selection.

+#### STEP 4: CONFIGURE
-#### Step 5 : Configure the parameters for the DEREPLICATOR job
+**Configure the parameters for the DEREPLICATOR job**:
 Select a title for your job, and adjust parameters depending on your data and the mass spectrometer used.

 ![img](img/dereplicator/Figure3.png)